cap-js/docs/about/index.md

 CAP's thorough [agnostic design](best-practices#agnostic-by-design) not only allows to swap local mock variants as stand-ins for productive platform services, it also allows to do the same for your application services.

-Assumed you plan for a microservices arctitecure, the team developing microservice `A` would always have a dependency to the availability of microservice `B`, which they need to connect to, at least in a hybrid setup, worst case even ending up in the need to always have both deployed to the cloud.
+Assumed you plan for a microservices architecture, the team developing microservice `A` would always have a dependency to the availability of microservice `B`, which they need to connect to, at least in a hybrid setup, worst case even ending up in the need to always have both deployed to the cloud.

 With CAP you can (and should) instead just run both services in the same local process at development, basically by using `B` as a plain old library in `A`, and only deploy them to separate microservices in production, **without having to touch your models or code** (given `A` uses `B` through public APIs, which should always be the case anyways).